-2. Determine which type of insurance plan — HMO, PPO, EPO, or POS — is best for you.
+2. Determine which type of insurance network — HMO, PPO, EPO, or POS — is best for you.

-Basically, the type of insurance plan you pick determines how many providers will be covered under your plan and whether you’ll need a referral from your Primary Care Doctor (PCP) before seeing a specialist (eg. dermatologist, cardiologist, radiologist).
-From HMO to POS, Here’s a glossary to help you decipher this alphabet soup.
+Basically, the type of insurance network you pick determines how many providers will be covered under your plan and whether you’ll need a referral from your Primary Care Doctor (PCP) before seeing a specialist (eg. dermatologist, cardiologist, radiologist).
+From HMO to POS, read more about network types to decipher this alphabet soup.

 3. Compare health plan networks to learn which doctors are covered by each insurance plan option.

 If you love your internist or OB/GYN and would like to continue seeing them, make sure they are in the provider directories for the plan you’re considering.
 You can also ask your doctor if he or she accepts a particular health insurance plan.